St. Stephen's Episcopal Church (Chandler, Oklahoma)

 The St. Stephen's Episcopal Church at 812 Blaine Avenue in Chandler, Oklahoma (also known as Chandler Seventh-Day Adventist Church) is a historic church building.
 It was built in 1899 and added to the National Register of Historic Places in 2000.

 It was deemed significant as "the best example of a small, stone Gothic Revival church building in Lincoln County, Oklahoma.

-It is located in a residential neighborhood, across from the Carpenter Gothic First Presbyterian Church of Chandler, which was build it in 1897 and is also National Register-listed.
+It is located in a residential neighborhood, across from the Carpenter Gothic First Presbyterian Church of Chandler, which was built in 1897 and is also National Register-listed.
 The Presbyterian church was one of few buildings in Chandler that survived a tornado on March 30, 1897.